Amazon Fire Stick vs. Roku: Which One Is Better?

 Roku devices have Miracast technology built-in.
 If you’re not aware, Miracast is like a wireless version of an HDMI cable.
 Most Android and Windows devices are Miracast-compatible.
 Apple devices are not.

 Some older Amazon Fire TV models also support screen mirroring.
 Oddly, it’s not available on the third-generation Amazon Fire Stick nor the 4K model.

 It’s really difficult to choose a clear winner between the Roku and Fire Stick.
 Much depends on how you plan to use your device, which gadgets you already own, and which streaming service you subscribe to.
 And there are a

 All else being equal, we’d recommend either the Amazon Fire TV 4K or the Roku Streaming Stick +.
-And remember, you could even buy a Chromecast.
+And remember, you could even buy a Chromecast or Android TV.
 We have written a comparison of Roku and Chromecast and a comparison of Android TV and Amazon Fire TV if you would like to learn more.